baharalidurrani/ts-node/README.md

 to start the app with `ts-node-dev` and debugger attached

-But before, in VS Code press Command + Shift + P and select Debug: Toggle Auto Attach -> Smart
+But before, in VS Code press Command + Shift + P and select Debug: Toggle Auto Attach -> Only With Flag

 ## `npm run build`